 This article demonstrates processing a web-based data source in the IRI Voracity data management platform.
-Static and streaming data defined in URLs are supported by the default data processing engine in Voracity, CoSort Version 10.
+Static and streaming data defined in URLs — including flat files in formats like CSV or through FTP/S, HTTP/S, HDFS, Kafka, MQTT, and MongoDB — are supported by the default data processing engine in Voracity, CoSort Version 10.

 Voracity is a data management platform and solution stack for data discovery, integration, migration, governance and analytics use cases.
 It was designed as a shared data marshalling area in Eclipse for BI/DW architects and data scientists, IT and data security managers, as well as DBAs and application developers.

 Data manipulations in Voracity are powered by IRI CoSort or interchangeable Hadoop engines.
-All Voracity jobs are designed, modified and managed in IRI Workbench, a single pane of glass built on Eclipse.
+All Voracity jobs including ETL-diagrammed stream integration jobs are designed, modified and managed in IRI Workbench, a single pane of glass built on Eclipse.
 My project co-exists there with other Voracity data management and Eclipse-supported activities.

-The main idea behind the processing of live-feed, or streaming, data is to enable analysis and actions within real-world deadlines of minutes or even milliseconds.
-Because of the immediacy of real-time analytics, live-data feed processing can provide advantages over other analytic methods, including:
+The main idea behind the processing of live-feed, or streaming, data is to enable data integration and analysis and actions within real-world deadlines of minutes or even milliseconds.
+Because of the immediacy of real-time analytics, stream data processing can provide advantages over other analytic methods, including:

 - Sharing information in the transparent form of dashboards

 This demo began as a search for a live data source on the internet that updates in real time.
 What we found was data that updated every time the page refreshed.
 In this case, it was a traffic sensor feed from the New York City Department of Transportation (NYC DOT), which updates speeds and travel times along certain routes.